Been Caught Speeding?

 Most of us have been caught speeding at one time or another, or if not we have got very close to it.

-For a very serious offence the Court has power to disqualify you from driving under their discretionary grounds even if you have a clean licence.
+For a very serious offence, the Court has the power to disqualify you from driving under their discretionary grounds even if you have a clean licence.

 There are also numerous technical points to be considered to avoid the case going further even if you have received a summons.

 We have substantial experience in dealing with speeding and all road traffic matters and keeping our clients on the road.
 It is always important to take early advice.